-Enrolling in a Medica plan does not guarantee that a particular provider (in the Medica network provider directory) will remain a network provider or provide you with health services.
-When a provider no longer participates with Medica, you must choose to receive health services from network providers to continue to be eligible for benefits.
+Enrolling in a Medica plan does not guarantee that a particular provider (in the Medica network provider directory) will remain a Tier 1 - Preferred network provider or a Tier 2 - Standard network provider or provide you with health services.
+When a provider no longer participates with Medica, you must choose to receive health services from Tier 1 - Preferred network providers to continue to be eligible for Tier 1 - Preferred benefits or choose to receive health services from Tier 2 - Standard network providers to continue to be eligible for Tier 1 - Preferred benefits or choose to receive health services from Tier 2 - Standard network providers to continue to be eligible for Tier 2 - Standard benefits.

-You must verify that your provider is a network provider each time you receive health services.
+You must verify that your provider is a Tier 1 - Preferred or a Tier 2 - Standard network provider each time you receive health services.